theupdateframework/taps/tap4.md

 repositories with different root keys for the same targets metadata.
 We will refer to this required consensus as multi-repository delegation.

-## Use case 3: restricting trust in a repository to a subset of targets
+## Use case 3: restricting trust in a repository to a delegated targets role instead of the top-level targets role

-A client may also wish to restrict its trust of a repository to a subset of the targets available on a repository.
+A  user may also wish to restrict her trust in a repository to a delegated targets role instead of the top-level targets role.
-For example, a client may trust PyPI to provide information only about the Django project, instead of all available projects, and trust a distinct private repository root for the Flask project.
-In other words, the targets namespace can be subdivided such that portions of the namespace are assigned to different repositories or groups of repositories.
+For example, a client may trust trust only the Django delegated targets role on the PyPI repository.

-## Use case 4: restricting trust in a repository to fixed keys

-In combination with [TAP 5](tap5.md), a client can create a local root file that fixes or pins the keys expected from another repository.
-This would constraining the client's trust of the repository such that in order to be trusted, target information from that repository would have to employ certain keys for certain roles.
+Using [TAP 5](tap5.md), the user can create a custom root metadata file that uses a delegated targets role (e.g., Django), instead of top-level targets role, as the search root for targets.

 # Rationale

 TUF would benefit from the ability to handle the above use cases, requested by TUF adopters.
-The selected design allows a great deal of flexibility and only slightly increases the code base.
+The selected design allows a great deal of flexibility, and only slightly increases the code base.

 # Specification